Pro-mwas1234/SpotiBat/README.md

 </p>

 <p align="center">
-  runs a local MITM proxy with a custom CA cert so Spotify doesn't clock you're on a WebView. that's the magic trick. everything else passes through untouched.
+  runs in two modes: <strong>normal</strong> (no certificate, works out of the box - the default) or <strong>proxy MITM</strong> (local proxy with a custom CA cert) so Spotify doesn't clock you're on a WebView. everything else passes through untouched.
 </p>

 <p align="center">